YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 3) Allow Administrator account lockout: "Enabled"
 4) Reset account lockout counter after: "10 minutes"

 Step 4 involves configuring the Account Lockout Policy in Group Policy Management to enhance security by defining the conditions under which user accounts will be locked out to prevent brute-force attacks.
 By setting the "Account lockout duration" to 30 minutes, accounts locked due to too many failed login attempts will automatically unlock after this period.
 The "Account lockout threshold" of 5 invalid login attempts determines that after five incorrect password entries, the account will be locked.
 Enabling "Allow Administrator account lockout" applies this security measure to administrator accounts as well.
-Lastly, setting "Reset account lockout counter after" to 10 minutes means that if a user has a failed login attempt, the counter will reset to zero after 10 minutes of no further failed attempts, preventing accidental lockouts from a few scattered incorrect attempts over a longer duration.
+Lastly, setting "Reset account lockout counter after" 10 minutes means that if a user has a failed login attempt, the counter will reset to zero after 10 minutes of no further failed attempts, preventing accidental lockouts from a few scattered incorrect attempts over a longer duration.
 </p>
 <br />